 You only need carbon monoxide detectors In the enclosed cabin, right? - Wrong!
-By Thomas C. Benton, AMS®, CMS, CMI
+By Thomas C. Benton, AMS®

 Sometimes a flybridge or cockpit can accumulate dangerous levels of carbon monoxide (CO)

 from Back drafting, also known as the "Station Wagon" effect.
 This can happen even if the